 If you have a home or property that you want to rent short-term, you might be tempted to list and manage the guest stays by yourself.
-But for a small cut of your profit, a Airbnb property manager could help you manage aspects of the stay.
+But for a small cut of your profit, an Airbnb property manager could help you manage aspects of the stay.

-Increase Guest Bookings
+Rental Property Manager – Increase Guest Bookings

 Save Money on Simple Fixes